serras/poke-fun/guide/build.md

   State3 -->|add| State4;
 ```

-To understand why we call this the _reducer_ model, let's take a small leap of faith, and assume we somehow model the sequence of transformations as a list (no worries, we are making this real in a few paragraphs).
+To understand why we call this the _reducer_ model, let's take a small leap of faith, and assume we somehow represent the sequence of transformations as a list (no worries, we are making this real in a few paragraphs).
 Then the _current_ state of the system is define using the `fold` operation over the list of transformations until that point.

 ```kotlin
 val currentState =